• Skip to primary navigation

 6. Toss with sauce.
 Add your prepared sauce to the pan and toss until all the noodles are evenly coated, then remove from heat.
 Garnish with 2 teaspoons of sesame seeds if desired, and serve right away.

-If you're looking for a quick and easy appetizer to pair with this super simple chow mein, you can't go wrong with air fryer pot stickers!
+If you're looking for a quick and easy appetizer to pair with this super simple chow mein, you can't go wrong with air fryer pot stickers or spring rolls.
 You could also add your favorite protein, like tofu or baked chicken breast.
 Enjoy!

 Wide image of Cantonese chow mein.